microsoft/PowerToys/README.md

 ### Mouse Without Borders

  - Disabled non supported options in the old Mouse Without Borders UI.
 Thanks [@htcfreek](https://github.com/htcfreek)!
- - Added new GPO policies to block the use of some features.
+ - Added new GPO policies to control the use of some features.
 Thanks [@htcfreek](https://github.com/htcfreek)!

 ### Peek